DoSomething/chompy/docs/imports/README.md

 # Rock The Vote

-We import CSVs from Rock The Vote (RTV) to upsert users and their `voter-reg` posts.
-We previously imported this data from TurboVote (TV) in 2016, 2018.
-See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.
+Chompy integrates with the Rock The Vote (RTV) API to generate, download, and import voter registration CSV's on an hourly basis.

 ## Overview

 The import upserts a `voter-reg` type post for each unique "Started registration" datetime we receive for a user -- saving it to an action we set via config variable.
 This import action is changed each election year, in order to track user registrations per election.

 If a user registers to vote twice in 2020 (e.g. change of address), two `voter-reg` posts will be upserted for the user and this year's action.

-Prior to [changes made in April 2020](https://github.com/DoSomething/chompy/pull/154), the import would upsert a single post for all registrations for an action ID (e.g registering to vote twice in 2018 resulted in a single `voter-reg` post).
+## Tracking Source

+Each RTV record may contain a `Tracking Source` column, which corresponds to the `source` query parameter we include when directing users to our Rock The Vote registration partner site.
+See [Phoenix docs](https://app.gitbook.com/@dosomething/s/phoenix-documentation/development/features/voter-registration#tracking-source)

+The import saves the raw `Tracking Source` value property into the serialized `details` field of the `voter-reg` post it creates.

+It also inspects the value to see whether `referral` and `user` keys have been passed:

+- If a `referral` key exists, the `user` value should be saved as the `referrer_user_id` on the post (and user, if creating a new user).
+This `referral` is set when a [beta is registering to vote via an alpha's OVRD page](https://app.gitbook.com/@dosomething/s/phoenix-documentation/development/features/voter-registration#online-drives).

+- If a `referral` key does not exist, the `user` value corresponds to the ID of the user that is registering to vote.
+If present, we use this first when checking to match a user to the given row we are importing.

 ## Status

-As of [April 2020](https://github.com/DoSomething/chompy/pull/153), we save the status provided by Rock The Vote on `voter-reg` posts for Rock the Vote, with the exception of using two different statuses for the `Complete` status:
+We save the status provided by Rock The Vote on `voter-reg` posts for Rock the Vote, with the exception of using two different statuses for the `Complete` status:

 - `register-form` - User completed the registration form (the row `Finish with State` column is set to `No`)